lilydjwg/nvchecker/docs/usage.rst

 the ``git`` executable.
 It is useful in environments where Python packages can be installed but external binaries cannot be executed.

+This source does not support proxy environment variables currently.

 git
   URL of the Git repository.